EmmanuelaJoy/calculator/README.md

-# Moringa Project 1
+# Mini Project

-<h1>My Portfolio</h1>
+<h1>A simple calculator.</h1>
 <table>
 <tr>
 <td>
-  A webpage displaying information about me such as my background,my projects and my hobbies.
+  A webpage displaying a simple calculator that adds, subtracts, multiplies and divides two numbers enetered by the user.
 </td>
 </tr>
 </table>

 ## Demo

-Here is a working live demo : https://emmanuelajoy.github.io/my-portfolio/
+Here is a working live demo : https://emmanuelajoy.github.io/calculator/

 ### Development